nfcg/my-hotel/README.md

 Hotel Website and Booking Management System.
 </h3>

-Multi-language English and Portuguese.
+Multi-themes and Language, currently English and Portuguese.
 Written in PHP and using SQLite database, it is best suited to small and medium-sized hotels or hostels.